Complementary Medicine - Health Tools

-Complementary Medicine - Energy Therapies
+Complementary Medicine - Biologically Based Therapies

-Grieving a Chronic Illness - Topic Overview
+Thinking About a Change? - Topic Overview

-Hospice Care - Topic Overview
+Making Your Change Happen - Topic Overview

 So, you're ready to make a change that matters to you.
 You've planned for this change.
 You have your larger plan and smaller steps defined.
 Let's get started.
 As you start, it may help to know that you don't have to do it all at once.
 Taking one step at a time helps you stay focused.
 It makes it easier to manage temptation, track your progress, and keep things positive and rewarding.Be ready: Triggers and cravings Cravings can be triggered by events, places, or even people.
 Many people find that when changing the way they eat, use tobacco, drink alcohol, or use a drug, there are a lot of triggers.
 You may find triggers in:Things you do often.Places where you eat, drink, or otherwise spend time with others.Times when you feel bored or stressed.
 Mindless times, like when you're watching TV, using a computer, or driving.Use of another substance, like alcohol or tobacco.
 Other people who have the same habit or behavior.To help fight physical cravings, plan ahead.If you're changing the

 Planning for a Change That Matters - Topic Overview